Bankdata/jaxrs-security/README.md

 This module can be used to obfuscate sensitive data, which is needed as path params or query params.

-The cipher key has to be 128 bit or 32 characters
+The cipher key has to be 128 bit or 32 characters long.
 ```
    Encryption encryption = new Encryption("some-cipher-key");
    String encryptedSensitiveData = encryption.encrypt("sensitive-data");